-2. Language of Publication
+Language of Publication

 Submissions are welcome from all countries.
-The journal's language of publication is English, but we will publish abstracts in other languages.
-Authors whose primary language is not English are recommended to have their article carefully checked before submission.
-Please follow the guidelines when submitting your article for consideration.
-If accepted, you will receive more detailed instructions for preparation of your final manuscript, and a copyeditor will ensure that you receive a proof of your work to look over before it is finally published.
+The language is normally, but not necessarily, English, but English is the language of publication.
+Please follow these guidelines when you first submit your article for consideration by the journal editors.
+If accepted, we will send you more detailed instructions for preparation of your final manuscript, and a copyeditor will ensure that you receive a proof of your work to look over before it is finally published.